kurotu/VRCQuestTools/README.md

 Download the latest `.unitypackage` from [the release page](https://github.com/kurotu/VRCQuestTools/releases/latest) or [Booth](https://kurotu.booth.pm/items/2436054).
 Then import it to your avatar project.

-Select your avatar from a scene, then use **VRCQuestTools** menu item from the menu bar.
+Select your avatar from a scene, then use *VRCQuestTools* menu item from the menu bar.

 ## Features

 ### Convert Avatar for Quest

-Convert a PC avatar to be ready to upload for Quest by automating below operations.
+Convert a PC avatar to be ready to upload for Quest by automating following operations.

-⚠ In many cases, the converted avatar would have **Very Poor** performance rank due to [Quest Limits](https://docs.vrchat.com/docs/avatar-performance-ranking-system#quest-limits).
+⚠ In many cases, the converted avatar would have **Very Poor** performance rank because of [Quest Limits](https://docs.vrchat.com/docs/avatar-performance-ranking-system#quest-limits).

 - Duplicate the avatar and its materials.
-- Change to "VRChat/Mobile/Toon Lit" shader.
+- Change duplicated materials' shader to *VRChat/Mobile/Toon Lit*.
 - Generate new textures which applies color and emission of original materials.
 - Remove prohibited components such as Dynamic Bone.

-VRCQuestTools doesn't make any changes to the original avatar, so you can use the tool for an existing project as is.
+VRCQuestTools doesn't make any changes to the original avatar, so you can use the tool in existing projects as is.

 ### Remove Missing Components